open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-03.md

 ## Overview

-Iris is a huge fan of Observability and OpenTelemetry, and her love of these two topics is incredibly infectious.
+Iris is a huge fan of [observability](/docs/concepts/observability-primer/) and OpenTelemetry, and her love of these two topics is incredibly infectious.

 In this session, Iris shared: